dlwicksell/VPE/README.md

 Fileman isn't installed.

 ## Using VPE (Brief User Manual)
 To enter VPE, type `D ^XV`.
 An online manual can be found by just typing '?' when at the '>>' VPE prompt.

 VPE has its own CHUI Windowing system.
 To get out of any windows, type 'ESC', 'ESC'... that is, two escapes in a row.
 That's the only shortcut key you really need to remember.

+v15.0 introduces syntax highlighting as a feature.
+It is not enabled by default.
+Type `..PARAM` and choose `8.
+Highlight Syntax....` in order to turn syntax highlighting on.
+By default, syntax colors are optimized for a black background;
+if you wish to change the colors, choose `9.
+Configure Syntax....`.
+Note that the latter only apprers only if Syntax Highlighting is toggled on from option 8.
+Many thanks to David Wicksell for writing the Syntax Highlighter.

 The VPE manual can be found here: http://www.pioneerdatasys.com/hardhats/VPEUSER.pdf.
 Since the original VPE